arnold-c/CSDNoise/manuscript/manuscript.typ

 <tbl_csd-tau-ranking-perfect-test>

 With an imperfect diagnostic test, the correlation with emergence was more influenced by the noise structure (Poisson vs. dynamical) than the noise magnitude (@tbl_csd-auc-magnitude-ranking-rdt-comparison).
-For an RDT-equivalent test with 90% sensitivity and specificity, the correlation between all EWS metrics and emergence was relatively unaffected by the magnitude of Poisson noise.
+For an imperfect test with 90% sensitivity and specificity, the correlation between all EWS metrics and emergence was relatively unaffected by the magnitude of Poisson noise.
 The top four metrics with a perfect diagnostic test (autocovariance, variance, mean, and index of dispersion) maintained their positions as the most strongly correlated metrics.

 For simulations with rubella-like SEIR dynamical noise, the correlation of all metrics was lower at low dynamical noise compared to low Poisson noise (@tbl_csd-auc-magnitude-ranking-rdt-comparison).